CLina10/CLina10.github.io/README.md

 <li><a href="https://www.docdroid.net/fXBN0i3/highconceptdocumentunnamedracinggame.pdf">Highconcept document</a></li>
 <li><a href="https://www.docdroid.net/5J4pjYw/gamedesigndocumentunnamedracinggame.pdf">Gamedesign document</a></li><br/>

+### ACES
+"ACES" tells the story of the charming and cocky Detective Aaron Cole, who works with the baeutiful and intelligent Dr. Emily Stone.
+Together they solve crimes, complicated and sometimes strange and must cope with their repeatedly upcoming bickering and personal problems.
+Now Emily gets a strange message from her brother, who has disappeared since Highschool because he was blamed for murder.
+She wants to search for her brother and clear his name, there she will be supported by Cole to solve this murder.

 ### Rip the Ribs
 <a href="https://ibb.co/ypSdxFX"><img src="https://i.ibb.co/8bcNQg0/Cover.jpg" alt="Cover" border="0"></a><br/>
 This was my first teamproject which was made for a schoolcourse.
 It was a lot of fun to create these game with these great colleagues.
 [Garian Lima Simoés](https://garimann.com/Home/), [Ramesh Bettge](https://rameshbettge.github.io/), [Nico Prüß](https://www.linkedin.com/in/nico-pr%C3%BC%C3%9F-14225a162/?originalSubdomain=de).
 Everything was made together and we are very proud of our result.